johanaarstein/am-lottieplayer/README.md

 - Upload Lottie files to your **Media Library**
 - Drag & drop a Lottie file
 - Insert a Lottie animation from URL
 - Choose renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
 The same settings are accessible in the Divi Module menu.
-Alternatively you can use the shortcode \[am-lottieplayer src="path-to-your-file"\].
+Alternatively you can use the shortcode \[am-lottieplayer src="*" autoplay="true/false" controls="true/false" loop="true/false" objectFit="cover/contain/none"\].

 ### Installation